Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at

-Jet reconstruction is then carried out on both the particle-level and detector-level events.
-Recoil jets at the particle and detector levels are matched by requiring that the distance between jet axes $\delta\rr=\sqrt{\delta\varphi^{2}+\delta\eta^{2}}<\rr$, and $0.5<(\pTjetdet/\pTjetpart)<1.3$.
-The jet-matching efficiency is the fraction of particle-level jets that are matched to detector-level jets.
+Jet reconstruction is carried out on both the particle-level and detector-level events.
+At detector level, track acceptance corresponds to that of primary particles (Sect.~\ref{Sec:DetectorDataset}), while at particle level the track acceptance is $|\eta|<1.0$, with no \pT\ cut.
+Recoil jets at the particle and detector levels are matched by requiring that the distance between jet axes $\delta\rr=\sqrt{\delta\varphi^{2}+\delta\eta^{2}}<\rr$, and that $0.5<\qTjet<1.3$, where $\qTjet=\pTjetdet/\pTjetpart$.
+The jet-matching efficiency is the fraction of particle-level jets which are matched to detector-level jets.

 Figure~\ref{Fig:ppResponse} shows \Rinstr, the response matrix for instrumental effects.
 The matrix is normalized such that the integral over \pTjetdet\ is unity for each bin in \pTjetpart.
 Figure~\ref{Fig:JetMatchEff}, upper panel, shows the jet-matching efficiency in \pp\ collisions for $\rr=0.2$ and 0.5.